Niiikoc/ESPHome-Dehumidifier/README.md

   id: midea_dehum_comp
   uart_id: uart_midea

-  # 🆕 Optional: Rename display modes to match your device’s front panel
+  # 🆕 Optional: Rename display modes to match your device’s front panel.
-  # Some units show LEDs or labels like “Cont”, “Dry”, “Smart”, etc.
+  # For example, your unit may label these as “Cont”, “Dry”, or “Smart”.
-  # The logic protocol remains unchanged — only the names in Home Assistant are updated.
+  # These names only affect how the presets appear in Home Assistant —
-  display_mode_setpoint: 'Unused'
+  # the internal logic and protocol remain the same.

+  # 💡 Tip:
+  # If any of the modes below are set to "UNUSED" (case-insensitive),
+  # that preset will NOT appear in the Home Assistant UI.
+  # Use this if your device doesn’t support or respond to a specific mode.
+  # For instance, if pressing “SMART”, your unit doesn't change any mode,
+  # set display_mode_smart: "UNUSED" to hide it from the UI.

+  display_mode_setpoint: 'UNUSED'      # Hidden in Home Assistant (disabled)
-  display_mode_continuous: 'Cont'
+  display_mode_continuous: 'Cont'      # Shown as "Cont"
-  display_mode_smart: 'Smart'
+  display_mode_smart: 'Smart'          # Shown as "Smart"
-  display_mode_clothes_drying: 'Dry'
+  display_mode_clothes_drying: 'Dry'   # Shown as "Dry"

 climate:
   - platform: midea_dehum